CTV Speed Channel

-CTV Speed Channel is a Canadian discretionary specialty channel owned by CTV Specialty Television, a joint venture between Bell Media and ESPN Inc. via licensee 2953285 Canada Inc. It broadcasts factual and reality-style series related to the automotive industry and transportation, as well as occasional live motorsports events.
+CTV Speed Channel is a Canadian discretionary specialty channel owned by CTV Specialty Television, a joint venture between Bell Media and ESPN, LLC.
+It broadcasts factual and reality-style series related to the automotive industry and transportation, as well as occasional live motorsports events.

 This channel was founded on December 19, 2005 as Discovery HD Theatre (a Canadian spelling of HD Theater) by Bell Globemedia and Discovery Communications.
 Two years after the U.S. counterpart was rebranded to HD Theater, it was renamed to Discovery HD in 2009.
 It did not follow the U.S. counterpart's rebrand to Velocity (now Motor Trend) in 2011, and instead rebranded as Discovery World HD in 2010 (shortened to simply Discovery World in 2012).
 In 2015, the channel rebranded as Discovery Velocity, shifting primarily to programming related to automobiles and transport.

 In January 2025, the channel was rebranded as CTV Speed Channel, due to Bell losing its rights to Warner Bros.
 Discovery factual brands and related programming to Rogers Sports & Media.
 Rogers does not plan to launch a new linear channel for Motor Trend, with its programming to instead be distributed via digital platforms.